-- 346. As Plaintiffs and ChatGPT API Class Members interact with the third-party platform, Defendants intentionally tap, electrically or otherwise, the lines of internet communication between Plaintiffs and ChatGPT API Class Members, and/or third-party entities. - 347.
-In disregard for Plaintiffs' and ChatGPT API Class Members' privacy rights, Defendants act as a third-party "eavesdropper", redirecting Plaintiffs and Chat-GPT API Members' electronic communications to Defendants' own servers for appropriation, and training of their Products. - 348.
-Defendants' interception of the contents of Plaintiffs' and ChatGPT API Class Members' communications happens contemporaneously with their exchange of such communications, whether such communications are directed to Plaintiffs' and ChatGPT API Class Members' friends, colleagues, or third-party entities.
-As described above, the ChatGPT technology, integrated on various platforms, is designed to simultaneously intercept and send a recording of each keystroke, mouse click, movement, writing, or other data, activity, or intelligence to Defendants sufficient to not only identify Plaintiffs and ChatGPT API Class Members', but also to be able to understand, collect, and use for training Plaintiffs' and ChatGPT API Class Members' communications. - 349.
-Through this calculated scheme of using ChatGPT technology, integrated on various non-ChatGPT platforms (such as Snapchat, Stripe etc.) to intercept, acquire, transmit, and record Plaintiffs' and ChatGPT API Class Members' electronic communications, Defendants willfully and without valid consent from all parties to the communication, take unauthorized measures to read and understand the contents or meaning of the electronic communications of Plaintiffs and ChatGPT API Class.
-The interception and recording of electronic communications occurs while the electronic communications are in transit or passing over any wire, line, or cable, or are being sent from or received at any place. - 350.
-Plaintiffs and ChatGPT API Class Members did not authorize Defendants to acquire the content of their communications for the purposes of training Defendants' Products. - 351.
-Plaintiffs, individually, on behalf of the GPT API Class, also seek all monetary and non-monetary relief allowed by law, including actual damages, statutory damages in accordance with § 637.2(a), punitive damages, preliminary and other equitable or declaratory relief, and attorneys' fees and costs.
+- 334. Defendants' interception of the contents of Plaintiff's and ChatGPT API Class Members' communications happens contemporaneously with their exchange of such communications, whether such communications are directed to Plaintiff's and ChatGPT API Class Members' friends, colleagues, or third-party entities.
+As described above, the ChatGPT technology, integrated on various platforms, is designed to simultaneously intercept and send a recording of each keystroke, mouse click, movement, writing, or other data, activity, or intelligence to Defendants sufficient to not only identify Plaintiff and ChatGPT API Class Members, but also to be able to understand, collect, and use for training Plaintiff's and ChatGPT API Class Members' communications. - 335.
+Through this calculated scheme of using ChatGPT technology, integrated on various non-ChatGPT platforms (such as Snapchat, Stripe etc.) to intercept, acquire, transmit, and record Plaintiff's and ChatGPT API Class Members' electronic communications, Defendants willfully and without valid consent from all parties to the communications, take unauthorized measures to read and understand the contents or meaning of the electronic communications of Plaintiff and ChatGPT API Class Members.
+The interception and recording of electronic communications occurs while the electronic communications are in transit or passing over any wire, line, or cable, or are being sent from or received at any place. - 336.
+Plaintiff and ChatGPT API Class Members did not authorize Defendants to acquire the content of their communications for the purposes of training Defendants' Products. - 337.
+Plaintiff, individually and on behalf of the GPT API Class, also seeks all monetary and non-monetary relief allowed by law, including actual damages, statutory damages in accordance with § 637.2(a), punitive damages, preliminary and other equitable or declaratory relief, and attorneys' fees and costs.